-It is Evergreen's goal to make Washington one of the best places in the country to ride a mountain bike.
-How?
-By…
+Make Washington one of the best places in the country to ride a mountain bike.
+Here's how:

-- Getting more kids out riding via our classes and education programs
+- Getting more kids out riding via our classes and education program

-- Offering events, races and club rides to help mountain bikers get together, and get out and ride!
+- Offering events, races and club rides to help mountain bikers get together and get out to ride!

 In 1988 several mountain bicyclists joined together in response to trail closures that were rapidly occurring in the Northwest.
 This group, originally called Concerned Off Road Bicyclists Association (CORBA), officially incorporated with Washington State as a non-profit in April 1989.
 By the spring of 1990 another mountain bike group had formed, the Backcountry Bicycle Trails Club (BBTC), which was also working on mountain bike access issues.
 By June 1990 these two groups merged and adopted the latter name.
 In 2008 BBTC was renamed Evergreen Mountain Bike Alliance.

-As an organization, we are proud of our successful shift from a reactive stance, fighting for public trail access, to a proactive approach geared towards building positive, cooperative relationships with federal agencies, public & private land owners/managers, environmental organizations, and other trail user-groups – all while consistently taking care of the trails we ride on!
+As an organization, we are proud of our successful shift from a reactive stance, fighting for public trail access, to a proactive approach geared towards building positive, cooperative relationships with federal agencies, public and private land managers, environmental organizations and other trail user groups – all while consistently taking care of the trails we ride on!